christianjianelli/yaai/docs/ollama/function_calling.md

     Create a global class with instance methods you want to expose.
 Ensure method parameters are scalar, flat structures, or flat tables.
 The method can only have `IMPORTING` parameters; `EXPORTING` and `CHANGING` parameters are not supported.
 The method must have a `RETURNING` parameter named `R_RESPONSE` of type `STRING`.

 2. **Register the Class/Method**
     Use the ABAP AI framework to register the class and method for function calling.
+    The method `add_methods` of the class `ycl_aai_function_calling` must be used to register the methods you want to expose for function calling.
     The framework will generate a function schema compatible with Ollama.

+3. **Bind Tools to Ollama**
+    The ABAP AI OpenAI `bind_tools` method expects an object (instance) of the class `ycl_aai_function_calling` as its argument.
+This object manages the registration and invocation of ABAP methods as callable tools for Ollama function calling.

 3. **Describe Functions to Ollama**
     The ABAP AI framework provides a JSON schema describing available methods and their parameters.
 This schema is sent to the Ollama API as part of the function calling setup.